unomasq/Calculator/README.md

-№The simplest calculator.
+#The simplest calculator.
 This is my first c++ project.